- Customers & Developers

 7.1.
 Agreement Term.
 This Agreement begins on the Effective Date and continues until terminated in accordance with Section 7.2 (the “Term”).

 (i) Service Orders.
 Either party may terminate an Online Order for convenience on notice to the other party.

 (ii) Agreement.
 Either party may terminate this Agreement for convenience on 30 days notice to the other party.
-Despite the preceding sentence, if there are any Service Orders in effect, this Agreement will not terminate until all such Service Orders have expired or have been terminated in accordance with their terms.
+Despite the preceding sentence, if there are any Service Orders or Statements of Work in effect, this Agreement will not terminate until all such Service Orders and Statements of Work have expired or have been terminated in accordance with their terms.

 b.
 Breach.
 Either party may terminate this Agreement (including all Service Orders) if the other party (a) fails to cure a material breach of this Agreement within 30 days after notice, (b) ceases operation without a successor or (c) seeks protection under a bankruptcy, receivership, trust deed, creditors’ arrangement, composition or comparable proceeding, or if such a proceeding is instituted against that party and not dismissed within 60 days.